timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 We enjoyed breakfast outside on our little terrace.
 Mid-morning the sun hit the terrace and, knowing we had a shorter hiking day ahead of us, we lingered a little longer reading our books soaking up the sun with our feet up.

 Time ticked on, and eventually it was time to hit the road.
-The walk leaving town was grueling.
+The walk leaving town was gruelling.
 It felt like my blisters hadn’t recovered at all from the previous day, and the asphalt start certainly didn’t help.
 I even questioned whether I would be able to make it to Almograve, and considered for a moment getting a taxi.
 Tempting as it was, I knew I couldn’t give up on the second day, so on we went.

 After the asphalt stretch leaving Vila de Milfontes we had a nice section along the coast.